hackclub/hackclub/workshops/parallax_effect/README.md

 ## Advantages of Parallax Effect

 If you want to make your website amazing, it's not enough to show static elements.
 You have to amaze your visitors and make them want to explore your site, otherwise they can leave fast.
 You have to show them some cool things and some short visual surprises.
 The Parallax effect makes it possible.
 Moving components on scrolling or on hovering will make them interested.
-You can create something nice using parallax effect of your choice.
+You can create something interesting using parallax effect of your choice.

 ## Getting started